HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

    - Type: string
    - Description:

-- Parameter: courseverse
+- Parameter: coursevers
    - Type: string
    - Description:

-- Parameter: newusers
-   - Type: string
-   - Description:

-  - Parameter: newclass
-   - Type: string
-   - Description:

 ## Calling Methods
-- GET
 - POST

 ## Output Data and Format
 *Output Data will be described in lists.
 "Type" is either String or int, but add the specific type in "Description".
 The specific types can be found in the tables in the database (http://localhost/phpmyadmin/).
 Switch out varchar/tinyint in the example below, with the correct type.*

+- Output: user
+   - Type: JSON-array
+   - Description:

-- Output: outputName
+- Output: success/error
-   - Type: int
+   - Type: String
    - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+Stored as *varchar(30)* in the database

-- Output: outputName
+- Output: courses/groups/teachers/classes/submissions
-   - Type: String
+   - Type: JSON-object
    - Description: Describe the output.
 Stored as *varchar(30)* in the database

 ## Examples of Use